 Children born in the 1990s will make up 15% of the population, and those born in the 2000s will represent 21% of China’s population, in 2027.
 This younger demographic differs from predecessors in two aspects:

-- Housing, health and education are areas that will continue to grow, due to larger families and change of lifestyle.
+- Housing, health, and education are areas that will continue to grow, due to larger families and changes in lifestyle.

 The sharing economy, which took hold so easily in China, was estimated to be worth about RMB 3.45 trillion ($520 billion) domestically in 2016, a sum that included spending both by consumers and businesses.
 Chinese consumers already have a culture of paying for access rather than ownership, and by 2027, this model of consumption will become a routine part of their lives.

 Areas such as taxi transportation and bicycle sharing, are examples of how the sharing economy can be a success, giving more people access to goods and services than ever before.
 China is home to more sharing economy start-ups than any other country in the world.
 Technology is shrinking the convenience gap between sharing and owning.